Developer Guide

 Find Command

-command filters persons in the current displayed list based on the user specified flags.
+The find command filters persons in the current displayed list based on the user specified flags.

-Here we provide a brief summary of the specific behaviour of the find
+Here we provide a brief summary of the specific behaviour of the find command:

 - The search is case-insensitive